JeffHeck/SchoolDataProject/report_erdc.md

 ---
 layout: page
-title: ERDC High School Graduate Outcomes
+title: High School Graduate Outcomes
 permalink:
 ---

-## Preliminary
+The Education Research & Data Center (ERDC) compiles data on high school graduate outcomes.
+The following analysis specifically focuses on the latest ERDC data as of this writing on 2 year and 4 year college enrollments, college persistence, and remedial college course taking by high school graduates.
+Interactive charts were created summarizing and comparing all of Washington State's public school districts and public high schools on these measures.

 ## Contents
-- Interactive charts for the ERDC (Education Research and Data Center) data on high school graduate outcomes
+- Interactive charts for the ERDC data on high school graduate outcomes
 - Tips on using the interactive capabilities
-- Data source
+- Data sources
 - ERDC definitions

 ## Interactive charts for the ERDC data on high school graduate outcomes